ollantaytambo

 ollantaytambo best time

-The Sacred Valley of the Incas, which hosts the Inca fortress, has a hot and dry climate, with frequent solar presence most of the year, clear skies, and warm breezes (Dry season.
-April – November)
+The Sacred Valley of the Incas, which hosts the Inca fortress, has a hot and dry climate.
+It has frequent solar presence most of the year, clear skies, and warm breezes.
+The Dry season is from April – November.

 Otherwise, the rainy season begins in December and finishes in March.
-Rains are frequent, with cold breezes and cloudy skies.
+Tourism in Peru, especially during these months, means frequent rains, with cold breezes and cloudy skies.
 If you like to walk in the rain, this is your time.

-Our recommendation?
-If you want to enjoy most of the possible things to do in Sacred Valley and Ollantaytambo, the Dry Season is the perfect time for you!
+So, If you want to enjoy things to do in Sacred Valley and Ollantaytambo, visit it during the dry season.

 ollantaytambo visitors